-This evidence-informed transition programme included transition activities that have proven useful to enhance preschoolers' transition in previous studies (Claes, 2010; Hedegaard & Fleer, 2013; Peters et al., 2009), adapting them to the cultural particularities of the city and considering the internal educational policies of the preschool centre.
-A group work was created for the researchers to work collaboratively (i.e., three days per week for four weeks) with PT and TAs, with the aim of choosing and defining the pedagogical activities (see Table 1) to be integrated in the program.
+This evidence-informed transition programme included transition activities that have proven useful to enhance preschoolers' transition in previous studies (Claes, 2010; Peters, 2010; Hedegaard and Fleer, 2013), adapting them to the cultural particularities of the city and considering the internal educational policies of the preschool center.
+A group work was created for the researchers to work collaboratively (i.e., 3 days per week for 4 weeks) with PT and TAs, with the aim of choosing and defining the pedagogical activities (see Table 1) to be integrated in the program.
 The ample working experience of the PT and TAs and their knowledge of local policies, curriculum as well as pupils and parents, was paramount to define the activities to be implemented.
 Such experience and knowledge were further complemented by a synthesis of relevant literature and previous intervention programs provided by the researchers.
 The final version of the intervention programme was sent to a panel of three experts (i.e., professors of educational psychology and child development) in preschool and primary education.
-The final version of the program considered the feedback provided by the The implementation of this programme was proactive and intensive, working experts. alongside the PT and TAs in the classroom for 6 consecutive months with 3 sessions per week.
+The final version of the program considered the feedback provided by the experts.
+The implementation of this programme was proactive and intensive, working alongside the PT and TAs in the classroom for 6 consecutive months with 3 sessions per week.
 All activities were mainly led by the PT and TAs, with minor interventions of the researcher.
-This intervention (see appendix A) comprised of a range of activities to help: a) develop cognitive skills through activities that promote early literacy; b) promote children's social competence; c) develop fine motor skills; d) promote home-school links (e.g., involving families in this transition intervention); and e) promote school-school links (e.g., visits to the primary school).
-The intervention programme included:
+This intervention (see Appendix A) comprised of a range of activities to help: (a) develop cognitive skills through activities that promote early literacy; (b) promote children's social competence; (c) develop fine motor skills; (d) promote home-school links (e.g., involving TABLE 1 | List of pedagogical activities implemented in classroom to aid the development of children's cognitive, social, and fine motor skills.